-All topsoil, vegetation, unsuitable soils, fill, and any other deleterious materials, should be removed from areas of new construction.
+All topsoil, vegetation, construction debris, unsuitable soils, fill, and any other deleterious materials, should be removed from areas of new construction.
 This material shall not be used as structural fill.
-After striping and excavation to the proper subgrade elevation, the exposed subgrade should be proof-rolled with a loaded tandem axle dump truck or similar rubber tired vehicle.
+After stripping and excavation to the proper subgrade elevation, the exposed subgrade should be proof rolled with a heavily loaded rubber-tired vehicle.
 Soils that rut, or tend to deflect excessively, should be removed and replaced with properly compacted fill.
 Proof rolling and removal of pumping material should be witnessed by the geotechnical engineer, or his approved representative.
-For best results this should take place during a period of dry weather (May to September), as the observed silts and clays will likely be susceptible to pumping if the moisture content is increased.
+For best results this should take place during a period of dry weather.
 The subgrade soils should be compacted to a minimum of 95 percent Modified Proctor maximum laboratory density (ASTM D 1557) at a moisture content ranging from -2 to +5 percentage point of optimum.